Palo Alto Psychoanalytic Psychotherapy Training Program (PAPPTP)

 HOW TO APPLY

-Beginning January 15, 2025, PAPPTP will accept applications for our tenth Two-Year Program class, which will begin in September 2025.
-Applications will be accepted 1/15/25 through 6/30/25 and will be considered in the order received.
-Class size is limited to 10 students, and in recent years there have been more applicants than available positions.
+Beginning January 15, 2026, PAPPTP will accept applications for our Fellowship year.
+Applications will be accepted until 6/30/26 and will be considered in the order received.
+Class size is limited to 12 students, and in recent years there have been more applicants than available positions.
 We strongly recommend that you submit your application as early as possible to ensure a place in the program.

 Application Requirements for the Two-Year Program: